UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 containing your local clone (`intro-to-git`), and open that up.
 There's a lot of information here, but you can ignore most of it for now.
-One thing that should stand out is the commit history graph, where you should see all the commits you and all the other :mask: ~~groups~~ people made today.
+One thing that should stand out is the commit history graph, where you should see all the commits you and all the other groups made today.

-Before we move on, it would be a good idea to do a pull just to make sure we have the latest version of the code.
+Before we move on, it would be a good idea to do a `git` pull just to make sure we have the latest version of the code.
 In GitKraken you can just click the `Pull` button in the toolbar at the top of the window.
-If there were recent changes that you didn't have (which is unlikely), the history would update to show the new commits you just pulled down to your local repository.
+If there were recent changes that you didn't have, the history would update to show the new commits you just pulled down to your local repository.

 ## Creating a branch

-Before we get started on actually editing the program, we want to introduce the concept of _branches_ in `git`, as they are a powerful tool for isolating work (in progress) on a particular feature from other on-going work on the project.
+Before we get started on actually editing the program, we want to introduce the concept of _branches_ in `git`, as they are a powerful tool for isolating in-progress work on a particular feature from other on-going work on the project.
-Creating and working in your own feature branch allows you to commit, save, and share incomplete work without breaking the project for other people.
+Creating and working in your own feature branch allows you to commit, save, share, and discuss incomplete work without breaking the project for other people.
 This is incredibly valuable; without it you'd be constantly worried about making commits of incomplete work that might mess things up for other people, or worrying that commits from other people in your group might mess up your work.
-If we're serious about _test driven development_, for example, we would frequently find ourselves writing and committing tests before we've written the code that will make those tests pass.
+If we're serious about [_test driven development_](https://www.agilealliance.org/glossary/tdd/), for example, we would frequently find ourselves writing and committing tests before we've written the code that will make those tests pass.
 If we committed those tests to the code that everyone was using, then all of a sudden they'd have breaking tests, the builds would fail, and the _continuous integration_ system would be all shout-y and mad at the whole team.
-If, on the other hand, you commit those tests to your feature branch, then it will have no impact on people working in other branches or on the build system, so everything will be nice.
+If, on the other hand, you commit those tests to your feature branch, then it will have no impact on people working in other branches, or on the continuous integration system, so everything will be nice.

 Every new `git` repository has one default branch called `main`; this is usually where the current "deployed" or "released" version of the project